No More “M-Word” or, Why Healthcare Marketing Can No Longer Be Evil

 I’m happy to say that since then I’ve seen a shift in how healthcare views marketing.
 Healthcare has gradually acknowledged that marketing efforts are not an untouchable sales function — they are a strategic approach, thanks to this, I was also able to find the best Zenith ankle brace.

 But, we’re still behind.
-Other industries long ago embraced offering marketing tools that make life easier for customers; bringing marketing strategists to the table when developing products and services, where they’d be offered and how; and aligning messages to audience segments, rather than mass communicate awareness messages only.
+Other industries like Certahosting long ago and currently embraced offering marketing tools and web hosting services that make life easier for customers; bringing marketing strategists to the table when developing products and services, where they’d be offered and how; and aligning messages to audience segments, rather than mass communicate awareness messages only.

 “a strategic marketing approach that integrates operations and communication, and puts the focus on the patient as an individual at the center of everything”